 The Tomb Guardians by Paul Griffiths

-As two intellectuals quietly discuss Strigel’s paintings of the guardians at Christ’s tomb, their voices blend and clash with the panicked voices of the guards themselves, who have woken up to find the tomb is open and one of their companions is missing.
+As two intellectuals quietly discuss Strigel’s paintings of guardians at the tomb, their voices blend and clash with the panicked voices of the guards themselves, who have woken up to find the tomb is open and one of their companions is missing.
 As one group wrestles with the representation of historical truth in art, the other tries to find a way out of a fix.
 A stunning short novel, which reinvents how we do art history at the same time as it reinvents the novel as a form.”Philip Terry, Editor The Penguin Book of Oulipo

 Presale of paperback and Artists’ Book versions available on Unbound.

 Pre-order the new novel by the author of Mr. Beethoven (The Goldsmiths Prize 2020 shortlist, #WalterScottPrize 2021 longlist, @PrizeRofc longlist 2021.